cernbox/smashbox-deployment/README.md

 ###### (5) Run setup script:
 In terminal run the following command: `./setup.sh -v VERSION -u USERNAME -p PASSWORD -k KIBANA_ACTIVITY`

+** `VERSION` is the cernbox client version you want, `USERNAME/PASSWORD` are your credentials for cernbox and `KIBANA_ACTIVITY` is variable so 'Kibana-Monitoring' can identify the data that are sent.
+It is described bellow in monitoring section.

 <h3 id="Docker">Deploy and set up a testing cluster of containers (Docker)</h3>